Incorporating Expert Knowledge into Bayesian Causal Discovery of Mixtures of Directed Acyclic Graphs: NUMERICAL EXPERIMENTS AND CANCER LABELING

 We assess the performance of all methods in terms of classification accuracy (for correct labeling) with the \textit{maximum a posteriori} (MAP) component on held-out observations ($\mathcal{D}_{ho}$) as the percentage of correctly classified observations.
 When a graph is learned by the method (namely, DiBS and VaMSL variants), we assess the structure learning by the \textit{expected structural Hamming-distance} (ESHD), given by

 where $\textrm{SHD}(G_k,G^*)$ is the number of edge changes needed to move from $G_k$ to $G^*$.
 Additionally, in Appendix~\ref{app:numerical-experiments} we provide sensitivity studies, simulations with scale-free priors, other simulation results, and assessment of predictive power where the same conclusion of this section is echoed: learning the graphs by incorporating an expert helps the inference process compared to the competing baselines.
-Our supplementary material contains an implementation of our algorithm.
+An implementation of our algorithm is freely available in \href{https://github.com/ZacBjo/VaMSL_proj}{https://github.com/ZacBjo/VaMSL\_proj}.

+Further ablation studies are provided in Appendices~\ref{app:expert-model}, \ref{app:scalability}, and \ref{app:component-misspecification}, where we compare against a hard-encoding strategy \citep[using the method of][]{sun_nts-notears_2023}, the scalability of our method to higher dimensions, and the behaviour with a misspecified number of components, respectively.